xriteamupv/Haptic_Teleop/README.md

 This node contains the Tracking Device, like a 3D camera or specialized tracker, and the bHaptics TactGloves DK1, both of which can be operated far from the Local Node and physical robots.

-It captures the movements of the human arm using the ``mediapipe`` library and recognizes several possibilities of grip gestures through a customized CNN that also differentiates between grips of 2, 3, 4 and 5 fingers for a more immersive experience.
+It captures the movements of the human arm using the ``mediapipe`` library and recognizes several possibilities of grip gestures through a customized CNN that also differentiates between grips of 2, 3, 4 and 5 fingers using ``tensorflow`` for a more immersive experience.
 The movement and gesture data is processed and sent to the Local Node, while afterwards receiving gripper characteristics which are mapped to vibration intensity values and sent as complex haptic sensations for the tactile gloves using bHaptics Player and the ``tact-python`` library.

 ## Hardware Requirements: